 Analysis, Discussion, and Definition

-At the end of each module, there will be a reflection on the topics and challenges addressed and a discussion on how to implement these findings into a future model of showrunning in Europe
+At the end of each module, there is a reflection on the topics and challenges addressed and a discussion on how to implement these findings into a future model of showrunning in Europe

 Mentoring

 Another important feature of the programme is one-on-one meetings with personal mentors.
-In four online meetings of 90 minutes each, mentors will support each participant individually in exploring what kind of showrunner they aim to be.
+In three online meetings of 60-90 minutes each, mentors support each participant individually in exploring what kind of showrunner they aim to be.

 1. The ESP is no training in screenwriting.
 Applicants need to bring extensive screenwriting experience.